MSLNZ/msl-loadlib/docs/tutorials_fortran.rst

        self._handle = _dlopen(self._name, mode)
    OSError: [WinError 193] %1 is not a valid Win32 application

-However, the 64-bit version of the FORTRAN library can be directly loaded in 64-bit Python:
+However, the 64-bit version of the FORTRAN library can be directly loaded in 64-bit Python

 .. code-block:: pycon